SanjaySunil/BetterDiscordPanel/README.md

 ```
 2. Open ```index.html``` or open ```BetterDiscordPanel.cmd``` to run the program.

-3. Add your token by selecting the profile image on the bottom left corner and click Login/Logout or enter token when prompted.
-On mobile, it should be located on the bottom right corner.
+3. Login to your Discord Bot by entering your bot token when prompted or by clicking on Login.

 4. Start using BetterDiscordPanel!